gregoryzubenko/A-B-test/README.md

 Table given: default.peas (see above), default.studs:

-Attribute name Attribute type Meaning st_id int Student ID test_grp text The label of the student in this experiment and default.final_project_check:
+- Attribute name Attribute type Meaning
+- st_id int Student ID
+- test_grp text The label of the student in this experiment

-Attribute name Attribute type Meaning st_id int Student ID sale_time timestamp Purchase time money int The price at which this course was purchased subject text Discipline purchased with full access
+Attribute name Attribute type Meaning
+- st_id int Student ID
+- sale_time timestamp Purchase time
+- money int The price at which this course was purchased
+- subject text Discipline purchased with full access

 It is necessary to upload the following information about user groups in one request:

--ARPU
--ARPAU
+- ARPU
+- ARPAU
--CR in purchase
+- CR in purchase
--CR of an active user per purchase
+- CR of an active user per purchase
--User CR from math activity (subject = 'math') to math course purchase -ARPU is calculated relative to all users in groups.
+- User CR from math activity (subject = 'math') to math course purchase
+- ARPU is calculated relative to all users in groups.

 An active user is one who has solved more than 10 problems correctly in any discipline for the entire time.